About non-melanoma skin cancer

 Often squamous cell cancer looks like a firm red lump on your face, lips, ears, neck, hands or arms.
 Or it can be a flat lump with a scaly, crusted surface on your face, ears, neck, hands or arms.
 It is rare for this type of cancer to spread.
 It is the second most common cancer in Ireland.

-For more information, see our Understanding Cancer of the Skin booklet (pdf 2.08MB).
+For more information, see our Understanding non-melanoma skin cancer booklet.

 There are other skin cancers.
 These are quite rare.